Relaxed Actor-Critic with Convergence Guarantees for Continuous-Time Optimal Control of Nonlinear Systems: Mathematical Preliminaries

-Existence and uniqueness of the value function has been shown in \cite{lyashevskiy1996unique}.
-In order to find the optimal policy for CT systems one only needs to solve the HJB equation \eqref{eq.HJB} for the value function and then substitute the solution into \eqref{eq.PMP} to obtain the optimal control.
-However, due to the nonlinear nature of the HJB equation, finding its solution is generally difficult or impossible.
+with $V^\star(0)=0$.
+The optimal value function is shown to exist and be unique in \cite{lyashevskiy1996unique}.
+To obtain the optimal policy, we first need to solve the HJB equation \eqref{eq.HJB} to find the value function, and then use it to calculate the optimal policy using \eqref{eq.PMP}.
+However, due to the nonlinear property of the HJB equation, it is often challenging or even impossible to find a solution.